zbh2047/zbh2047.github.io/_pages/cv.md

 Skills
 ======
 * Rich knowledge and experience in data structures and algorithms;
-* Familiar with machine learning theories, algorithms and deep learning(CNN)
+* Familiar with machine learning theories, algorithms and deep learning(CNN);
-* Skilled at Pytorch framework
+* Skilled at Pytorch framework;
 * Skilled at C++, Python and CUDA programming languages.

 Services